taehwa015/sievePH/README.md

 # `sievePH`: R package for fitting the proportional hazards model with sieve maximum full likelihood estimation

 ## Overview

 `sievePH` is the R package to fit the proportional hazards model with sieve maximum full likelihood estimation.
+In this package, we provide two functions `smle_ph` and `smle_resid`. `smle_ph` fits the proportional hazards model

 ## Installation
 ```r
 devtools::install_github(repo='taehwa015/sievePH')
 ```

-## Status of development

-The code provided here is only being provided for research purposes.

-## Documentation

-Vignette is available at [here](http://htmlpreview.github.io/?https://github.com/taehwa015/sievePH/blob/master/vignettes/sievePH.html).

 ## Usage